Start9Labs/documentation/site/source/device-guides/linux/ca-linux.rst

                 sudo bash -c "echo 'start9/adjective-noun.local.crt' >> /etc/ca-certificates.conf"
                 sudo update-ca-certificates

             In the output it should say ``1 added`` if it was successful.
 For most applications, you will now be able to securely connect via ``https``.
-We highly recommend continuing on to our :ref:`Configuring Firefox <ff-linux>` guide.

     .. group-tab:: Arch/Garuda

         #.
-Ensure you have already :ref:`downloaded your Root CA <download-root-ca>`
+Ensure you have already :ref:`downloaded your Root CA <root-ca-download>`

         #.
 From the folder you have downloaded your Start9 server's Root CA, run the following commands.
 Take care to replace `adjective-noun` with your server's unique adjective-noun combination in the command below.
 If you have changed the certificate's filename, be sure to change it here.